brsnik/boolif/README.md

-Using CASE's is great however when there are too many options it can get uber complicated, this solves a very specific problem I've encountered.
+Using `CASE`'s is great however when there are too many options it can get uber complicated, this solves a very specific problem I've encountered.

 ## Input